krystal/uninterruptible/README.md

 By default, Uninterruptible operates on a very simple one thread per connection concurrency model.
 If you'd like to use something more advanced such as a threadpool or an event driven pattern you can define this in your server class.

-By overriding `accept_connections` you can change how connections are accepted and handled.
+By overriding `accept_client_connection` you can change how connections are accepted and handled.
 It is recommended that you call `process_request` from this method and still implement `handle_request` to do the bulk of the work since `process_request` tracks the number of active connections to the server.

+`accept_client_connection` is called whenever a connection is waiting to be accepted on the socket server.

 If you wanted to implement a threadpool to process your requests you could do the following: